Lots of us worry whether our poo is normal - here's a helpful guide to healthy stools

 What’s not normal?

-- If your poo floats, this suggests you have excess abdominal gas.
+- If your poo floats, this suggests you have excess abdominal wind.

-- If your poo is bulky, with a large diameter, this can indicate it’s spending too long working its way through your gut, so you may need to eat more soluble fibre, or drink more water.
+- If your poo is large, with a bulky diameter, this can indicate it’s spending too long working its way through your gut, so you may need to eat more soluble fibre, or drink more water.

 - If your poo consists of small, hard lumps, this is likely to be constipation, especially if you’re straining.